Skip to main content

 Electives

 Students should select electives in a variety of specialties to add both breadth and depth to their curriculum.
-If participating in research electives, only one research elective in 4th year will count toward graduation credit.
-Completion of the 2 month extensive research elective (RSCH 540) will count for 2 months of graduation credit.
+If participating in research electives, only one research elective in advanced clinical year will count toward graduation credit.
+Completion of the 2-month extensive research elective (RSCH 540) will count for 2 months of graduation credit.
 Also, up to 3 months of electives may be completed outside the UMB system.
-Additional off-campus courses in the 4th year may be granted on request by the Clinical Years Committee.
-Up to four months of elective credit may be accrued through Year 1/Year 2 electives.
-All students must complete at least once clinical elective in their 4th year.
-Students may register for an off campus elective once all prerequisites have been completed and they have progressed to at least the fourth quarter of the third year.
+Additional off-campus courses in the advanced clinical year may be granted on request by the Clinical Years Committee.
+Two months of elective credit may be accrued through the preclerkship curriculum electives.
+All students must complete at least once clinical elective in the second semester of the advanced clinical year.
+Students may register for an off-campus elective once all prerequisites have been completed and they have progressed to at least the fourth quarter of the third year.
 Additional prerequisites may apply.
 Catalog

 International Electives